-- Our compensation program focuses on key Company results (financial, safety, customer satisfaction, diversity) that are aligned with our strategic goals. - A substantial portion of compensation is at risk and tied to Company performance. - The compensation program has a long-term orientation aligned with stockholder interests. - We include strong linkage to environmental, social and governance priorities in our compensation program. - The Compensation Committee retains an independent compensation consultant to help design the Company's compensation program and determine competitive levels of pay. - The Compensation Committee's independent compensation consultant reviews competitive employment market data from two general industry surveys and a comparison group of companies similar to WEC Energy Group.
+- Our compensation program focuses on key Company results (financial, safety, customer satisfaction, diversity) that are aligned with our strategic goals. - A substantial portion of compensation is at risk and tied to Company performance. - The compensation program has a longterm orientation aligned with stockholder interests. - The Compensation Committee retains an independent compensation consultant to help design the Company's compensation program and determine competitive levels of pay. - The Compensation Committee's independent compensation consultant reviews competitive employment market data from two general industry surveys and a comparison group of companies similar to WEC Energy Group.

-- We have clawback policies that provide for the recoupment of incentive-based compensation. - Annual incentive-based compensation contains multiple, pre-established performance metrics aligned with stockholder and customer interests. - The 2023 Performance Unit Plan award payouts (including dividend equivalents) are based on the following measures selected by the Compensation Committee at the time of the award: 1) stockholder return as compared to an appropriate peer group, 2) authorized return on equity, and 3) price to earnings ratio as compared to an appropriate peer group. - The Performance Unit Plan and the Omnibus Stock Incentive Plan require a separation from service following a change in control for award vesting to occur.
+- We have clawback policies that provide for the recoupment of incentive-based compensation. - Annual incentive-based compensation contains multiple, pre-established performance metrics aligned with stockholder and customer interests. - The 2024 Performance Unit Plan award payouts (including dividend equivalents) are based on the following measures selected by the Compensation Committee at the time of the award: 1) stockholder return as compared to an appropriate peer group, 2) authorized return on equity, and 3) price to earnings ratio as compared to an appropriate peer group. - The Performance Unit Plan and the Omnibus Stock Incentive Plan require a separation from service following a change in control for award vesting to occur.